 Fitbit included a total of seven GPS activities on the Charge 4, which include running, walking, biking, hiking, and a new outdoor workout mode that acts as a catch-all for various other outdoor exercises.
 However, the Charge 4 can only hold six activity shortcuts out of the box.
 That means if you want to track swimming, though you don’t frequently use that activity, you need to delete a shortcut from inside the Fitbit app and add the swimming shortcut.
 Annoying, but not a huge gripe.

-With the version 1.96.29 update that rolled out early July, the Fitbit Charge 4 can now utilize connected GPS if you’d rather connect to your phone’s GPS.
-The Charge 4 can now switch between the on-device GPS and your phone’s GPS signals to optimize battery life.
+Since software version 1.96.29 rolled out in July 2020, the Fitbit Charge 4 can utilize connected GPS if you’d rather connect to your phone’s GPS.
+The Charge 4 can switch between the on-device GPS and your phone’s GPS signals to optimize battery life.
 Fitbit calls this “dynamic GPS.”

 The GPS appears to be about as accurate as my Garmin Forerunner 245.
 There were a few areas in a more remote part of town that the GPS would veer off to the side of the road a bit (or show me running down the side of a river), but nothing that would lead me to believe my GPS stats would be too inaccurate.
 It’s just a matter of waiting until the GPS locks on, then starting the run.